vele616/monorepo/packages/jobboard/website/content/jobs/academic-coordinator-dataquest-vIrvq.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/dataquest"
 companyWebsite: "https://www.dataquest.io/"
 summary: "Interested in new opportunities and have experience with creating and implementing processes?
-Dataquest has a job opening for an academic coordinator."
+Dataquest has a job opening for an Academic Coordinator."
 summaryBackup: "Excited about #management, #office, #ui/ux?
 Check out this job post!"
 featured: 5
 ---